ibm-cloud-docs/account/subscription_codes.md

 # Applying subscription codes
 {: #subscription_code}

 After you buy a subscription for platform or support credit, you must add the credit to your account by applying a subscription code to an existing account or a new account when you register.
-Applying the code ensures that the credit is added to your account and you don't have unexpected overage charges.
+Applying the code helps ensure that the credit is added to your account and you don't have unexpected overage charges.
 {: shortdesc}

 If you set up your first subscription from the [Subscriptions page](/billing/subscriptions), the credit for this subscription is automatically added to your account - no code required.